Capillary/ecom-api-document/source/includes/_customer.md

 ```

+Authorizes login of a registered user on the merchant's e-commerce store.
+Once the customer logs in with the OTP, he receives a unique `UserId` which is required to make customer API calls.

-Logs in a registered customer to the merchant's e-commerce store.
-A customer has to log in to perform customer tasks such as fetching customer details, modifying customer details and updating profile attributes.
-Upon successful login, user receives a `UserId` which is required to fetch customer details.
+<aside class="notice">The customer has to be logged in to his account to perform to perform any task tasks such as fetching customer details, modifying customer details or updating profile attributes.

+.</aside>

 ### Resource Information
 Parameter | Description